awkwardalpacas/Glamorous-Gerbils/README.md

 3. Ideas for Extension

 # 1. Concept
-NomNow is a web application for crowdsourcing wait times at restaurants.
+NomNow2.0 is a web application for crowdsourcing wait times at restaurants.
 When at a restaurant, anyone can submit a wait time, and all the reported wait times are pooled and used to create a map which shows the average reported wait time for each restaurant.

 # 2. Stack